vita-epfl/SocialCausality/README.md

 > TL;DR: we investigate causal representation learning in the multi-agent context, from computational formalism to controlled simulations to real-world practice.
 > 1. we cast doubt on the notion of non-causal robustness in the previous benchmark, revealing that recent representations tend to underestimate indirect causal effects
-> 2. we introduce a causal regularization approach, encapsulating a contrastive and a ranking variant, which leads to not only higher causal awareness but also stronger out-of-distribution robustness
+> 2. we introduce a causal regularization approach, including a contrastive and a ranking variant, which leads to higher causal awareness and out-of-distribution robustness
-> 3. we propose a sim-to-real causal transfer framework, which results in more causally-aware representations in practical settings even without real-world annotations
+> 3. we propose a sim-to-real causal transfer framework, which enables causally-aware representation learning in practical settings even without real-world annotations

 <p align="center">
   <img src="docs/method.png" width="800">